pharzan/pharzan.com/posts/build-a-minimal-blog-in-15-mins.md

 These files are for node and we need to make some changes for it to work with out Deno project. using the deno image we can run our `deno task build` command to build the project.

-I am happy for now but will definitely improve this blog as I go along.
+I am happy for now but will be improving it in the future.